 Can I freeze the pancakes for later?

-Yes simply wait until the pancakes are completely cool and freeze them in a ziplock bag.
+Yes you can!
+Simply wait until the pancakes are completely cool and freeze them in a ziplock bag.
 Microwave one or two at a time to reheat in 20 second intervals until warm.

 Can I add dairy-free chocolate chips or blueberries to the batter?